DeepBrainChain/DBC-Wiki/docs/en/dbc-cloud-cybercafe/diskless-netboot-server.md

 ## thrift

 The DBC-CloudCyberCafe project uses the thrift rpc framework to provide an API interface to facilitate third-party programs (mainly dbc programs) to set the machine to enter the Windows or Ubuntu system, modify the system login password, and close the diskless client.
-Therefore, the diskless server needs to install the necessary thrift tools.
+Therefore, the diskless netboot server needs to install the necessary thrift tools.

 ```
 sudo apt install thrift-compiler python3-pip